-Puppies are naturally wired to chase cars and other moving objects, and when they don’t have appropriate outlets, puppies chase bicycles or even cats or kids.
+Puppies are naturally wired to chase cars and other moving objects, and when they don’t have appropriate outlets, they chase bicycles or even cats or kids.
 Chasing some things, though, can get puppies into trouble with owners, the neighbors, or even get themselves hurt or killed.

 Why Dogs Chase

 Dogs evolved as endurance specialists.
-Wild canines, like wolves and coyotes, use speed to run down prey, and our puppies are but one paw-step away from wild cousins and have retained this instinct.
+Wild canines, like wolves and coyotes, use speed to run down prey.
+Domesticated dogs are but one step away from their wild cousins and have retained this instinct to run.

 When the dog doesn’t have a natural outlet to retrieve ducks or herd sheep, all that instinct spills into other areas.
 However, chasing inappropriate objects like bicycles or cars, or animals like the neighbor's livestock, can become a problem that may have unfortunate or even deadly consequences.